 Our three main target species here are the Giant Three Barred/Speckled Cichla temensis which are the largest at over 30lbs, Butterfly Cichla orienocensis to 14lbs and ‘Popoca’ Cichla monoculos to 9lbs.
 Temensis starts off life as ‘Pacas’ or Speckled Peacocks and will morph into the full-blown Three-Bar ‘Açu’ breeding uniform for its spawning mode.
 Peacock Bass are structure-loving fish, although spawning fish are often seen with their young dimpling the flat mirror glass surface of a quiet lagoon.
-If they don’t want to eat a bait, they’ll want to kill it with explosive strikes and that is NO exaggeration.
+If they don’t want to eat a bait, they’ll want to kill it with explosive strikes and that’ss NO exaggeration.
 Baits have to be worked fast here in the Amazon.
 Nothing slow swims in the Amazon and stays alive for long.

 In the rainy season, the waters rise incredibly.
 A river that is only 100m wide within its banks in the dry season, may be 20 or more kilometres wide in the rainy season, spread way out into the flooded jungle.
 Fishing during that time is like finding a needle in a haystack as the predators have followed the baitfish far back into the jungle.
 Once the rains stop and the levels recede back out of the jungle and into the river banks, this is prime time to catch this magnificent adversary.

-Key structures that Peacock Bass love to inhabit are entrances to lagoons, points of beaches and trees, shoulders between a bank and an island, blow-downs and lay-downs, stands of trees and individual trees and sand bars.
-Best surface baits to use are Klures propbaits, poppers, walk-the-dog stick baits like Spooks and other cigar-shaped lures.
+Key structures that Peacock Bass love to inhabit are entrances to lagoons, points of beaches and trees, shoulders between a bank and an island, blow-downs and lay-downs, stands of trees and individual trees, drop-offs and sand bars.
+Best surface baits to use are Klures propbaits or similar propbaits, poppers, walk-the-dog stick baits like Spooks and other cigar-shaped lures.
 Best sub-surface lures are lead-head jigs, minnow-style baits like Rapala X raps, Yozuri Crystal Minnows, Cotton Cordell or similar.
 Bucktail Jigs with extended tails can catch you over 150 fish a day, although many will be smaller than when using the larger baits.
 Fly fishing is a great way to fish in the right conditions, off sandy beaches, in lagoons and in the many river systems.
 You can catch plenty of Peacocks a day with large, flashy streamer flies and poppers.